 <input type="file" id="avatar">

-Now add an event listener on the input that will be triggered when the user chooses a file:
+- Attach an event listener to the input element that will be triggered when a file is selected by the user:

 input.addEventListener('change', () => {

-object as input and uploads it on the server with fetch()
+object as input and uploads it to the server usingfetch()

 interface: